bytecod3/modbus-slave-project-Ocarbon/firmware/README.md

 ### Priority table and logic behind it

-#### Interrupt vector Priority
-Priority must be numerically >= configLIBRARY_MAX_SYSCALL_INTERRUPT_PRIORITY (often 5).
+The biggest factor that affected my priority table was how critical the task  is going to be.
+Because I am using ISR to receive MODBUS RTU on uart, I need the queueus receiving this data to be as fast as possible to prevent blocking:

+x_task_modbus_dispatcherv: I set this as priority high  (osPriorityHigh) because it is the first consumer of the ISR data frame.
+It should quickly dispatch the data to consumers so that queues dont throttle.
+Making it high priority so that it runs immediately after ISR fires.

+x_task_receive_modbus_RTU: osPriorityAboveNormal
+because this is the task that forms RTU responses and triggers actions.
+It must be fast and should not block the dispatcher from distributing new frames

+x_task_relay_control: osPriorityAboveNormal
+this is critical for control.
+So having its priority above normal makes sure the actuation happens promptly, the priority for this must remain lower than the parser, because the parser decides which relays to activate

+x_task_print_to_terminal: osPriorityLow
+This is a non-critical task

+x_task_receive_modbus_TCP:  osPriorityBelowNormal
+Depending on our use case, MODBUS RTU can be choosen to be the higher method.
+In this case, modbus TCP will not be very time critical.
+So I give it lower priority to make sure RTU traffic wins over resource contention

+x_task_get_device_diagnostics: osPriorityLow
+in this case diagnotics is a background task. so low priority makes sense

 ### Inter-task communication
 To handle inter-task communication, I mainly used shared queues.
-For instance for diagnostics task, I created a queue with 5 items that hold a diagnostics data type as shown below:
+For instance for diagnostics task, I created a queue with 10 items that hold a diagnostics data type as shown below:

 This queue is used in the following two tasks:
 1. Debug to terminal task